mdn/content/files/en-us/web/css/color_value/index.md

 #### General case

-In the general case, missing components are first transferred into the converted colors based the analogy of components.
-In the following table, components of the same category are **analogous components**.
+Missing components are transferred into the converted color based on **analogous components** of the same category as described in the following table:

 | Category     | Components |
 | ------------ | ---------- |